Gambling in the South Asian Community

 - work through language and cultural barriers they face in getting the help they need.

 Ara are working in partnership on this two-year funded project with Beacon Counselling Trust.
 We are currently recruiting for South West-based BAME Community Connecter posts to extend this much needed work in addressing inequalities and engaging the most vulnerable members within our society.

-To learn more about this programme and / or other services provided by both BCT and ARA please go to:
+To learn more about this programme and other services, please go to: